amazeeio/docs/drupal/amazeeioyml_file.md

 Defines the name of the site group this Git repository is in.
 You receive this sitegroup whenever you create a new sitegroup.

 ### `deploy_tasks` (optional)
-Group for all tasks that are automatically run during a deployment.
+Group for all tasks that are automatically run during a deployment, unless there are branch specific tasks defined.

 #### `deploy_tasks.development.before_deploy`
 List of single tasks that are run as a **first** step during a deployment to a site marked with the environment type [development](../environment_type.md).
 See [steps during a development deployment](../automated_deployments.md).